sjpierce/CSTAT.RR2025/README.md

   - `CSTAT_style.css`: This custom style sheet provides logo and title banner formatting settings and classes for my HTML outputs.
 It supplements `_brand.yml` and `CSTAT_theme.scss`.
-  - `CSTAT_theme.scss`: This is Sasy custom style sheet file to provide formatting settings and classes for my slides and other HTML outputs.
+  - `CSTAT_theme.scss`: This is a Sassy custom style sheet file to provide formatting settings and classes for my slides and other HTML outputs.
 It supplements `_brand.yml` and `CSTAT_style.css`.
   - `CSTAT.RR2025.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.